Plan 2 Student Loan Calculator

 Disclaimer:

 Calculations are estimates based on current UK student loan rules.
-Results may vary based on future changes to interest rates, repayment thresholds, and government policy.
-For detailed advice, consult Student Finance England.
+Results may change with future policy updates.

 Reviewed by Michael Chen, Financial Advisor (Certified in Student Finance)